Commencement: Frequently Asked Questions

 Please be aware that when Permission to Walk is granted, the student will not be able to pick up his or her diploma after the Commencement ceremony.
 While all names will be read aloud and all students will walk across the stage, the student should be aware that his or her name will NOT be printed in the Commencement program because of that document's official status.
 All students who officially receive their degrees in the summer or fall terms following the spring Commencement when they walked will have their names appear in the Commencement program the following May.

 Graduating seniors are eligible to participate in summer study abroad.
 Students can defer graduation until the end of the summer in order to receive final aid or to complete final requirements to graduation.
 Students who defer graduation are still eligible to walk with their class with permission from the Office for Undergraduate Education.
 Emory summer study abroad courses would count toward the cumulative GPA.
 Students currently receiving financial aid or a courtesy scholarship would remain eligible.

 Please visit the Study Abroad website for more details.

 Please visit the Commencement website, which is updated by early spring.
-Regalia (robes, mortarboards, etc.) and other items like class rings are available during Grad Fair, which will take place in the bookstore on February 22nd and 23rd, from 10am to 5pm.
-If you are unable to attend Grad Fair, you may purchase your regalia afterward.
+Regalia (robes, mortarboards, etc.) and other items like class rings are available during Grad Fair, which will take place in the bookstore on February 21st, from 10am to 5pm.
+If you are unable to attend Grad Fair, you may purchase your regalia online between February 21, 2018 and March 21, 2018 at oakhalli.com/emory.
 We encourage you to purchase regalia before Spring Break to ensure you receive the correct size.
 Questions may be directed to Priscilla Velasquez (email@example.com), 404-727-6222.